WA — WA 2026 Guide

 + Washington has strong union representation through the UA, typically meaning higher wages and comprehensive benefits packages.

-+ Plumber apprentices in Washington graduate with zero student debt — all training is paid, and many programs include benefits from day one.
++ Plumber apprentices in Washington graduate with no formal college debt (apprentices may still carry tool/equipment costs and program fees) — all training is paid, and many programs include benefits from day one.

 + Adults switching careers regularly enter plumber apprenticeships in Washington — there is no age cap, and employers value the maturity and reliability that career changers bring.